Invariants of persistence modules defined by order-embeddings: Abstract

 \section{Abstract}

-One of the main objectives of topological data analysis is the study of discrete invariants for persistence modules, in particular when dealing with multiparameter persistence modules.
-In many cases, the invariants studied for these non-totally ordered posets $\cP$ can be obtained from restricting a given module to a subposet $\cX$ of $\cP$ that is totally ordered (or more generally, of finite representation type), and then computing the barcode (or the general direct sum decomposition) over $\cX$.
+One of the main objectives of topological data analysis is the study of discrete invariants for persistence modules, in particular when dealing with multiparameter persistence modules where complete invariants are unavailable.
+In many cases, the invariants studied for these non-totally ordered posets $\cP$ can be obtained from restricting a given module $M \in \mod \cP$ to a subposet $\cX$ of $\cP$ that is totally ordered (or more generally, of finite representation type), and then computing the barcode (or the general direct sum decomposition) over $\cX$.

+In this paper, we systematically study invariants arising from order-preserving embeddings of representation-finite posets $\cX$ into $\cP$.
+Given such an embedding, we associate to a $\cP$-module the multiplicities of indecomposable $\cX$-modules appearing in its restriction, and we analyze the resulting invariants as the embedding varies.
+This framework recovers classical invariants such as the rank invariant, and allows for a unified treatment of several constructions appearing in the literature.

-We consider in this paper general order-preserving embeddings of representation-finite subposets $\cX$ into $\cP$ and study systematically the invariants obtained by decomposing the restriction of a given $\cP$-module $M$ to $\cX$ into its indecomposable summands.
-The restriction functor from $\mod \cP$ to $\mod \cX$ is well-studied, and it is known to be exact and admits both left and right adjoint functors, known as induction and co-induction functors.
-This allows us to obtain new homological insights, and also to re-interpret previous results.
-We use this approach also to determine bases of the image of these invariants, thus generalizing the concept of signed barcodes which is considered in the literature in relation to stability results.
+The restriction functor from $\mod \cP$ to $\mod \cX$ is known to be exact and thus admits both left and right adjoint functors, known as induction and co-induction functors.
+This allows us to obtain new homological insights, and in particular, we describe bases of the images of these invariants, thereby generalizing the notion of signed barcodes.

-It turns out that considering only order-embeddings of {\em one fixed} poset $\cX$ into the poset $\cP$, and studying the set of all indecomposables obtained from $\cX$ introduces a lot of redundancy.
-We therefore also study iterated embeddings of several posets of increasing sizes, while limiting attention to only some indecomposables (that have not been obtained from embedding of smaller posets previously).
+We also address the redundancy arising from considering all embeddings of a fixed poset by introducing families of embeddings of increasing size and restricting attention to selected indecomposable modules.
+This leads to more efficient descriptions of the invariants and yields new bases, including interval-module bases that generalize previously known constructions.